 An expensive option that’s worth the money is Chanel’s liquid foundation.
-The formula is extremely lightweight, with a watery consistency.
-It yielded medium coverage that looked like a second skin — but better and luminous instead of tired, dry, and pasty.
-All day my skin appeared even and dewy, like I had just come from getting a facial.
+The formula is extremely lightweight with a watery consistency.
+It yields medium coverage that looks like a second skin — but better and luminous instead of tired, dry, and pasty.

 The Photo-Ready One